 When the Berliner Philharmoniker performed a work by Sofia Gubaidulina for the first time in 1990, the Tatar-Russian composer had been one of the leading composers of our time for barely 10 years.
 Her Alleluia for chorus, boy soprano and orchestra was commissioned by the Berlin Festspiele and premiered by the Philharmoniker.
 As the Tagesspiegel wrote about the piece, Gubaidulina had never composed so openly rhythmically or with such bright colours before.
-The Chistopol-born composer, who celebrated her 85th birthday in October 2016 was influenced by the Stalin era, the Cold War and the rigid cultural policy of the Soviet regime for many years.
+The Chistopol-born composer was influenced by the Stalin era, the Cold War and the rigid cultural policy of the Soviet regime for many years.
 Her idiosyncratic works attracted little attention in the former Soviet Union, and she made her living writing film music.
 In 1981, the then 50-year-old made her international breakthrough with the violin concerto Offertory, an exploration of Bach’s Musical Offering, which she composed for the violinist Gidon Kremer.

 Music as a sacred dimension